roie9876/RAG-WorkShop/modules/module-7-pipeline/README.md

 **Pre-generation filtering** — extracts entities from the user's query (e.g., "Station: 36") and checks each retrieved chunk for conflicts.
 Chunks about Station 37 are filtered out before the LLM ever sees them.

+**Post-generation figure evaluation** — after the answer is generated, an LLM evaluates each candidate figure against the question and answer.
+Figures that are topically related but don't provide visual evidence for the answer's claims are removed.
+For example, a taxonomy of Transformer variants is removed when the question asks about the self-attention bottleneck — the figure shows responses to the problem, not the problem itself.

 **Post-generation validation** — checks whether the answer is grounded in the provided chunks, identifies which aspects were answered vs. missing, calculates a confidence score, and suggests a retry query if quality is low.

-The final answer is generated by GPT-4.1 with strict grounding rules — only information from provided chunks, explicit citations using `[Source N]` format, and "I don't have enough information" when context is insufficient.
+The final answer is generated by GPT-4.1 with strict grounding rules — only information from provided chunks, explicit citations using `[Source N]` format, trade-off framing for comparisons, and "I don't have enough information" when context is insufficient.

 ---